aircall/technical-test-pager/README.md

 ```
 Given a Monitored Service in a Healthy State,
 when the Pager receives an Alert related to this Monitored Service,
-then the Monitored Service becoames Unhealthy,
+then the Monitored Service becomes Unhealthy,
-the Pager notifiesy all targets of the first level of the escalation policy,
+the Pager notifies all targets of the first level of the escalation policy,
 and sets a 15-minutes acknowledgement delay
 ```